First let me start by stating, that I purchased the P

 In research for some books I plan on writing, I decided to purchase and Everlast 60s power plasma.
 During the research I found that Everlast was coming out with a 50s powerplasma model.
 The S series powerplasma cutters all feature a CNC port.
 While 50s does not have the power of the 60s, it does have the option of running on 110v or 220v.
 It's also a little cheaper.
-I new that I would be purchacing a larger plasma cutter later.
+I new that I would be purchasing a larger plasma cutter later so I pulled the trigger and ordered the 50s from Amazon.

 When I started this research project, I had decided on purchasing 3 plasma cutters: